unchainedshop/unchained/docs/source/installation/install-engine.md

 ?
 Do you want Initialize git? no / yes
 ```

-5. Install the npm packages
+5. Make sure your node version is 16+ and install the npm packages

 ```bash
 npm install